-Fleming was not only a Nobel prize winning scientific mind, he also had a real appreciation of art.
-Quite a capable artist himself, having a watercolour hung by the Royal Society of British Water Colour Artists, Fleming also experimented in the lab with pigment-producing microbes.
-Culturing these colour producing micro-organisms on petri dishes, Fleming created a range of images, from boxers in a ring, to a mother bottle feeding a baby.
-This required not only manual dexterity but balancing of the growth of several micro-organisms to produce the right pigment, in the right quantity and place, at the right time.
+Fleming was not only a Nobel prize-winning scientific mind, but he also had a real appreciation of art.
+Quite a capable artist himself, having a watercolor hung by the Royal Society of British Water Colour Artists, Fleming also experimented in the lab with pigment-producing microbes.
+Culturing these color-producing micro-organisms on Petri dishes, Fleming created a range of images, from boxers in a ring to a mother bottle-feeding a baby.
+This required not only manual dexterity but the balancing of the growth of several micro-organisms to produce the right pigment, in the right quantity and place, at the right time.

 Nobel Prize laureates of 1945.
 From left Artturi Virtanen, Chemistry, Alexander Fleming, Medicine, Ernst B Chain, Medicine, Gabriela Mistral, Literature and Howard Florey, Medicine.

-From 3p for tears to £3 for Picassos; Fleming’s eye and contributions had immeasurable impact on medicine and science in the 20th century.
-For this he was knighted in 1944 and co-awarded the Nobel Prize for Physiology or Medicine in 1945.
-To conclude our first instalment, we leave you with part of his acceptance speech2,
+From 3p for tears to £3 for Picassos, Fleming’s eye and contributions had an immeasurable impact on medicine and science in the 20th century.
+For this, he was knighted in 1944 and co-awarded the Nobel Prize for Physiology or Medicine in 1945.
+To conclude our first installment, we leave you with part of his acceptance speech2,

-“For many years I have read of people getting the Nobel Prize.
+“For many years, I have read of people getting the Nobel Prize.
 Then I always regarded them as a superior class to which it was almost impossible to aspire.
-Now suddenly I find myself in that class and I wonder whether they are so different.
-Did they obtain this great distinction – for indeed it is the greatest distinction a scientist can obtain – by deep thought or did Dame Fortune play a part.
-We all know that chance, fortune, fate or destiny – call it what you will has played a considerable part in many of the great discoveries in science.
+Now suddenly, I find myself in that class, wondering whether they are so different.
+Did they obtain this great distinction – for indeed it is the greatest distinction a scientist can obtain – by deep thought, or did Dame Fortune play a part?
+We all know that chance, fortune, fate, or destiny – call it what you will have played a considerable part in many of the great discoveries in science.
 We do not know how many, for all scientists who have hit on something new have not disclosed exactly how it happened.
-We do know, though, that in many cases it was a chance observation which took them into a track which eventually led to a real advance in knowledge or practice.
-This is especially true of the biological sciences for there we are dealing with living mechanisms about which there are enormous gaps in our knowledge”.
+We do know, though, that in many cases, it was a chance observation that took them on a track that eventually led to a real advance in knowledge or practice.
+This is especially true of the biological sciences, for there we are dealing with living mechanisms about which there are enormous gaps in our knowledge”.

 A tradition of innovation